javirequejo/company-crud/README.md

 - Store username, email, password and avatar
 - Store a list of roles names (e.g. admin, moderator)
-- Store relation between users and roles if many roles can belong to many users
+- Store relation between users and roles to support many roles belonging to many users

 ### 2. Coding

 **Task**: Create RESTful API endpoints in the backend folder using NestJS and Typeorm to:

-- create roles by saving it's name
+- create roles by saving its name
 - list all roles
-- create a new user with the fields name, email, pass, avatar and assigning at least 2 roles
+- create a new user with the fields name, email, pass, avatar and assign at least 2 roles
 - list all users including the roles relation

 > Note: No file upload required.